HOW IT WORKS

 3. Safety & Power-Imbalance Screening

 Before—and throughout—mediation I use confidential screening tools to identify domestic-violence risks or power imbalances and to tailor safeguards that keep every participant safe and heard.
+Safety planning and other considerations included.

 4. Individual Sessions

-We begin with private, one-on-one meetings so each of you can freely outline concerns, priorities, and desired outcomes without the other party present.
+We begin with private, one-on-one intake meetings so each of you can freely outline concerns, priorities, and desired outcomes without the other party present.

 5. Joint (or Shuttle) Sessions